StackStorm/st2/docs/source/workflows.rst

 Typical datacenter operations and processes involve taking multiple actions across various systems.
 To capture and automate these operations,
 |st2| uses workflows.
 Workflow strings atomic actions into a higher level
-automation, and orchestrates their liveactions by calling the right action at the right time with the right input, keeping the state, passing data, and providing reliability and transparency to the execution.
+automation, and orchestrates their executions by calling the right action at the right time with the right input, keeping the state, passing data, and providing reliability and transparency to the execution.